January 2019 – CFAO at the Faculty of Montpellier

 Reason for consultation

-The patient was referred to the prosthetics department for a temporary but esthetic and long-lasting restoration on 22.
-It was decided to make a bonded ceramic veneer.
-It will serve as a temporization solution pending management of his anterior open bite by orthodontics and orthognathic surgery, once the patient's vertical growth is complete.Read article
+The patient is referred to the prosthetics department for a temporary but aesthetic and long-lasting restoration on tooth 22.
+It is decided to create a bonded ceramic veneer.
+This will serve as a temporary solution while awaiting treatment of his anterior open bite through orthodontics and orthognathic surgery, once the patient's vertical growth is complete.Read the article

 Ceramic blocks for direct CAD/CAM machining